 - Education.
 Many of GiGL’s SLA holders have an education remit.
 They can use GiGL data and services to support educational initiatives and public engagement.
 For example, we helped design and host the online version of South London’s Horniman Museum’s ‘naturebase’ wildlife survey.

 We also support higher level research via our student and researcher data service.

 We accept data in all manner of formats and enter it into a database developed to nationally defined standards.

 The integrity of our data is important to us and all our end users.
 Our validation and verification policies for biodiversity data and for open space data explain more about the process.

 Making data available

-Our accessing data policy sets out how we will treat and make available our partners’ data, including via the National Biodiversity Network’s Gateway.
+Our accessing data policy sets out how we will treat and make available our partners’ data, including via the National Biodiversity Network’s Atlas.

 The policy sets out how we treat confidential records and the resolution at which data are made available.
 Data providing partners are encouraged to agree to the conditions set out in the policy regarding the management of their data, but we can and do make exceptions at our partners’ request where we would otherwise lose access to an important data resource.

 Our data use licences clearly set out the permitted use of the GiGL partnership’s data, the duration for which the licence is valid, and what must happen on termination of any agreements with GiGL.